-The Mashpi Reserve is one of the world’s most biologically diverse places – a breathtaking hotspot of life located where the equator meets the soaring Andes.
+The Mashpi Reserve, located within the Metropolitan District of Quito, is one of the world’s most biologically diverse places – a breathtaking hotspot of life located where the equator meets the soaring Andes.
 The Reserve is among the wettest places on the planet despite the hot tropical sunshine that often beats down from above.
 Unsurprisingly, this potent combination of water and sun supports an incredible wealth of plant and animal species.
 What makes Mashpi’s location so special is a curious combination of factors not seen anywhere else on earth.

 Is the Mashpi Reserve a cloud forest or a rainforest?